The following is the list of workshops for the 2021 Native Rhythms Festival.

 tent).
 Early (on-line) registration is strongly encouraged.

-Workshop registration is now closed!
+Workshop registration now open!

 individual workshops.
 Seats in all workshops will be allocated on a first-come/first-serve basis, beginning with